SejiOH/BioData001/README.md

 Now we can see sequential data in a column 'DNA_sequences' which is written in uppercase letters.

-Convert the DNA sequences to lowercase letters and strip whitespaces, and change any non 'acgt' characters to 'n' to encode each nucleotide characters as an ordinal values.

-'agct' represents four nucloebases like adenine (A), cytosine (C), guanine (G) and thymine (T).
+Convert the DNA sequences to lowercase letters and strip whitespaces, and change any non 'acgt' characters to 'n' where 'agct' represents four nucloebases like adenine (A), cytosine (C), guanine (G) and thymine (T) and 'n' represents the unknown nucleotides.

-The reason to change
-To reduce the dimensions of every input sequence the nucleotides are encoded with numerical values.
+The reason to change characters is to reduce the usage of memory consumption and to encode each nucleotide characters as an ordinal values.
 That is, A is represented by 0.25, C by 0.50, G by 0.75, and T by 1.00, respectively.
-For the unknown nucleotides, its value is 0.00
+For the unknown nucleotides, n, its value is 0.00

 <pre><code>
 my_sequence = (pd.DataFrame(data[['DNA_sequences']]))['DNA_sequences']